-16.08.050 - Flag lots.
+16.08.050 Flag lots.

-- A. Flag lots shall not be permitted except where the applicant can show that the existing parcel configuration, topographic constraints or the location of a pre-existing dwelling unit precludes a land division that meets the minimum density, dimensional standards of the underlying zone, and except where street connectivity is not practicable as determined by the City Engineer. - B. A shared joint accessway shall be provided unless the existing topography of the site or the pre-existing dwelling unit is located on the property to prevent a joint accessway.
-A perpetual reciprocal access easement and maintenance agreement shall be recorded for the joint accessway, in a form acceptable to the City Attorney. - C. Accessways shall have a pavement width of at least sixteen feet to service one or two units or twenty feet to service three or more units.
+A. Flag lots shall not be permitted except where the applicant can show that the existing parcel configuration, topographic constraints or the location of a pre-existing dwelling unit precludes a land division that meets the minimum density, dimensional standards of the underlying zone, and except where street connectivity is not practicable as determined by the city engineer.

+- B. A shared joint accessway shall be provided unless the existing topography of the site or the pre-existing dwelling unit is located on the property to prevent a joint accessway.
+A perpetual reciprocal access easement and maintenance agreement shall be recorded for the joint accessway, in a form acceptable to the city attorney. - C. Accessways shall have a pavement width of at least sixteen feet to service one or two units or twenty feet to service three or more units.
 A fire access corridor of at least twenty feet shall be provided to all parcels with a minimum pavement width of sixteen feet to service two units or twenty feet to service three or more units.
 At least six inches of shoulder on each side of the fire access corridor shall be provided in order that construction work does not infringe on adjacent properties.
-A narrower pavement width may be approved by the Fire District and City Engineer.
-The City Engineer and/or Fire District may require that additional fire suppression devices be provided to assure an adequate level of fire and life safety.
-The City Engineer and/or Fire District may prohibit vehicular obstruction, including trees, fences, landscaping and structures within the fire access corridor.
+A narrower pavement width may be approved by the fire district and city engineer.
+The city engineer and/or fire district may require that additional fire suppression devices be provided to assure an adequate level of fire and life safety.
+The city engineer and/or fire district may prohibit vehicular obstruction, including trees, fences, landscaping and structures within the fire access corridor.

-If the proposed accessway exceeds 150 feet in length the accessway shall conform to Fire District standards and shall be paved to a minimum width of twenty feet unless an alternative is approved by the Planning Division and Fire District.
-If more than two residences are served, a turnaround for emergency vehicles shall be provided.
-The turnaround shall be approved by the City Engineer and Fire District.
+If the proposed accessway exceeds one hundred fifty feet in length the accessway shall conform to fire district standards and shall be paved to a minimum width of twenty feet unless an alternative is approved by the planning division and fire district.
+If more than two units are served, a turnaround for emergency vehicles shall be provided.
+The turnaround shall be approved by the city engineer and fire district.